Bit.Bio partners with LIMS to decode cell programming

 27 JUN 2020

-Bit.Bio has partnered with the London Institute for Mathematical Sciences on a moonshot mission to create every human cell type for use in biomedical research.
+The cell coding company Bit.Bio has joined forces with the London Institute on their moonshot mission to programme every human cell type.

 For the most ambitious projects, you want to assemble a crack team, with exceptional complementary skills.
 And it would be hard to conceive of a more revolutionary project than the one being tackled by the British biomedical startup, Bit.Bio.